 Our physicians and clinicians recognize that the challenges children with moderate and severe brain injuries have can change as the child grows and can lead to difficulty with behavior and learning.
 These patients require a specialized multidisciplinary clinic in which they can see several medical sub specialists during one appointment and in one location, including specialists from:

-- Physical medicine and rehabilitation
+- Physical medicine and rehabilitation.

-- Speech therapy
+- Speech therapy.

-- Occupational therapy
+- Occupational therapy.

-- Recreational therapy
+- Recreational therapy.

-- Social Work
+- Social work.